 The Savvy Sailor is a comfort food café that serves breakfast and lunch.
 They also offer seafood specials and comfort foods.
 We love the comfortable atmosphere of this charming café.

 Where to Stay in Lunenburg

 Inverness, Nova Scotia (not Scotland!) is a rural community along Cape Breton.
-It is also home to the Resort at Cabot Links, which is the Inverness destination.
+It is also home to the Resort at Cabot Links, which is the destination for golf enthusiasts.

 - Check Out the Artisan Trail: Get in touch with the rich history and proud traditions of Eastern Canada by stopping at the shops along the Artisan Trail.

 - Go to the Beach: The beaches at Inverness are beautiful, and there is also a great boardwalk to walk along.